David Hancocks: Other work

-David Hancocks went on to become the director of Tucson's Arizona-Sonora Desert Museum from 1989 to 1997, and became the director of the Werribee Open Range Zoo near Melbourne as well as the strategic development director for Zoos Victoria, encompassing the Healsville Sanctuary, the Melbourne Zoo as well as the Werribee Open Range Zoo, from 1998 to 2003.
+David Hancocks went on to become the director of Tucson's Arizona-Sonora Desert Museum from 1989 to 1997, and became the director of the Werribee Open Range Zoo near Melbourne as well as the strategic development director for Zoos Victoria, encompassing the Healesville Sanctuary, the Melbourne Zoo as well as the Werribee Open Range Zoo, from 1998 to 2003.
 In 2001 his book A Different Nature: The Paradoxical World of Zoos and Their Uncertain Future explored the history and the future of zoos, using his experiences working on animal enclosures and habitats.